starlane-io/starlane/rust/cosmic/cosmic-macros/README.md

 #[routes]
 impl MyHandler {
    /// the route attribute captures an ExtMethod implementing a custom `MyNameIs`
-   /// notice that the InCtx will accept any valid cosmic_universe::substance::Substance
+   /// notice that the InCtx will accept any valid cosmic_space::substance::Substance
    #[route("Ext<MyNameIs>")]
    pub async fn hello(&self, ctx: InCtx<'_, Text>) -> Result<String, UniErr> {
      /// also we can return any Substance in our Reflected wave